Everything you need to know about holiday carryover

 If Mr. Shimizu could prove that he was not warned that Max-Planck had a “use it or lose it” policy with annual leave, he would be entitled to the €12,000 payout.
 But if Max-Planck could prove that they had informed Mr. Shimizu that they had a “use it or lose it” policy, the responsibility for not having taken the days would rest on Mr. Shimizu.

-4. Key takeaways from ECJ’s ruling on holiday carryover
+Key takeaways from ECJ’s ruling on holiday carryover

 There are a few points you should take away from the Shimizu vs. Max-Planck case.
 The biggest is that you, the employer, are responsible for informing your employees about your leave policies.
 You should have documentation that you told them about your policy and offered them the chance to clarify anything they were uncertain about.

 You should also be sure to encourage your employees in all reasonable ways to take their full annual leave entitlement before the end of the year.
 For one thing, as we’ve discussed, this will lead to you having healthier, happier, more productive employees.
-But for another, it can help you avoid a situation like Max-Planck’s where an employee has more than a month of leave stacked up and are asking you to pay that leave out to them.
+But for another, it can help you avoid a situation like Max-Planck’s where an employee has more than a month of leave stacked up and is asking you to pay that leave out to them.

 If you do not plan to allow holiday carryover, you need to make that clear to your employees.
 Use that as a tool to encourage them to take their leave during the rest of the year.
 Post that policy on the wall of your office, and require all new employees to sign a form saying they have read and understood the holiday carryover policy.